Rh Incompatibility and Isoimmunization

 Women's Health Matters

-Hemolytic disease of the newborn.
+Hemolytic disease of the fetus and newborn (HDFN).
 EBSCO DynaMed website.
 Available at:

 Rh factor.
 American Pregnancy Association website.
 Available at: